Grumpy Old Men (TV series)

 Grumpy Old Men is a conversational-style British television series, first shown in October 2003 on BBC Two.
 The first run of four programmes was repeated several times before a second series, also of four episodes, was shown in 2004.
 A third series was broadcast in April 2006.
 There were also 2003 and 2004 Christmas specials.
 An Irish version, Gaybo's Grumpy Men, was produced by RTÉ in 2005.

 Format

 The format shows a number of well-known middle-aged men talking about any issues of modern life which irritate them, from the proliferation of excessive road signs to unnecessary and overly-loud mobile phone conversations.

-Regular contributors include Jeremy Clarkson, Bob Geldof, John Humphrys, A. A. Gill, Nigel Havers, Tony Hawks, Simon Hoggart, John O'Farrell, Rory McGrath, Bill Nighy, Matthew Parris, John Peel, Will Self, Arthur Smith, Tim Rice, Rick Stein, Tony Slattery, Rick Wakeman, Lemn Sissay, Don Warrington, Des Lynam, Gerry Robinson,.
-The narrator is Geoffrey Palmer.
+Regular contributors include Jeremy Clarkson, Bob Geldof, John Humphrys, A. A. Gill, Nigel Havers, Tony Hawks, Simon Hoggart, John O'Farrell, Rory McGrath, Bill Nighy, Matthew Parris, John Peel, Will Self, Arthur Smith, Tim Rice, Rick Stein, Tony Slattery, Rick Wakeman, Lemn Sissay, Don Warrington, Des Lynam, Richard Madeley, Kelvin MacKenzie, Felix Dexter and Michael Grade.
+The narrator was Geoffrey Palmer.